JuddieMoya/towerofhanoi/README.md

 Site the Source (to avoid plagarism):
-I followed along with Randy during the Tower of Hanoi demo to work through the JavaScript part of the project.
+Followed along with Randy during the Tower of Hanoi demo to work through the JavaScript part of the project.
 It allowed me to learn how to add the event listeners needed to move the discs from tower to tower.
+Additional sources used:
+Coach Marcus Chiriboga from 24/6/2020 study session Eric Hanson from 25/6/2020 breakout room